 Scientists will very shortly be sending some slime into space so that astronauts can learn more about how a non-water fluid behaves in microgravity.
-Newsround has had a look at what other strange items have been sent out of this world.
+Newsround has had a look at what other strange items have been sent out of this world!

-Car: A car isn't the type of transport you'd think of in space but tech genius Elon Musk launched one of his own sports cars into space!
+A car isn't the type of transport you'd think of in space but tech personality Elon Musk launched one of his own sports cars into space!
 Sent up above the atmosphere onboard the Falcon Heavy's first test flight, Mr Musk didn't want to risk sending something important on the world's most powerful rocket - instead Elon decided his old red Tesla roadster with a mannequin, dressed in a space-suit, strapped in the driver's seat could make the journey!
 Since the test flight, lots of other things have been successfully sent to space on the Falcon rockets.

 Food: Edible delights being sent into space has been a popular idea - and a way to study the effects of space.
 Amongst the strangest is this pattie and chips sent in 2017 by a chip shop in Hull, England.
 It was attached to a weather balloon to make its journey up and was studied by local schoolchildren!

 Satellites: This giant satellite, that looks a bit like a disco ball, is called the Humanity Star.
 It was sent into space in January 2018 and spent several months up there before re-entering the Earth's atmosphere.
 The company behind it says the Humanity Star is a "reminder to all on Earth about our fragile place in the universe", and will "create a shared experience for everyone on the planet".